Group of Japanese lawmakers visit war-linked Yasukuni Shrine

 TOKYO, Oct.
 18, Kyodo

-A group of Japanese lawmakers from various parties on Tuesday visited the war-linked Yasukuni Shrine in Tokyo during its annual autumn festival.
+A group of some 80 Japanese lawmakers from various parties on Tuesday visited the war-linked Yasukuni Shrine in Tokyo during its autumn festival.

 The Shinto shrine has been a source of diplomatic friction with China and South Korea, which suffered Japan's wartime brutality, as it honors convicted war criminals along with millions of war dead.